geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 6. Navigate to the geotools-bin.zip download and import the contents into your project.

-7. GeoTools includes a copy of the “EPSG” database; but also allows you to hook up your own copy of the EPSG database as an option..
+7. GeoTools includes a copy of the "EPSG" database; but also allows you to hook up your own copy of the EPSG database as an option..

    However only one copy can be used at a time so we will need to remove the following jars from the Library Manager: